inorton/cclash/README.md

 Those who know ccache will recognise this as quite similar to the ccache 'direct mode'. ( I read the ccache man page before writing this - http://ccache.samba.org/manual.html#_the_direct_mode ).
 CClash has a preprocessor mode but it does not work very well and is best avoided at the moment.

 CClash has a couple of extra twists to get a little more speed, if you set the `CCLASH_SERVER` environment variable, a short lived ( 5 mins max ) server will be spawned.
 This server will take over the running of the compiler and the hashing of input data, so common files will only be hashed once!
 The stats below are from using the server mode.
 Also, you can set `CCLASH_HARDLINK` and cclash will attempt to make NTFS hardlinks rather than copy files which should also be faster.
 Don't try this if your files are on a different drive or ntfs volume to `CCLASH_DIR`.
+If your system has a significant disk I/O overhead this might help you.

 ## How well does it work?